lilyn09/msb/README.md

 ## Overview

-The `msb` package provides tools to simulate and evaluate the performance of indirect comparison methods commonly used in health technology assessment.
-The package implements three key methods:
+The `msb` package provides tools to simulate and evaluate the performance of three indirect comparison methods:

 - **MAIC** (Matching-Adjusted Indirect Comparison)
 - **STC** (Simulated Treatment Comparison)